 Health Office for Latin America (HOLA): Building upon Tulane's historical ties to Latin America, the SPHTM maintains a health office in Lima, Peru, to facilitate research in South and Central America and Mexico.

-Health Systems Analytics Research Center (HSARC): HSARC is a collaboration between the Louisiana Public Health Institute and the Tulane University Department of Global Health Management and Policy, and offers the capacity to design, collect, and analyze statistical data and the strategic expertise to define how those analytic outcomes can be applied given the context of our multi-level health care system.
+Health Systems Analytics Research Center (HSARC): HSARC is a collaboration between the Louisiana Public Health Institute and the Tulane University Department of Health Policy and Management, and offers the capacity to design, collect, and analyze statistical data and the strategic expertise to define how those analytic outcomes can be applied given the context of our multi-level health care system.

 Mary Amelia Douglas-Whited Community Women’s Health Education Center (MAC): The Mary Amelia Center seeks to reduce inequities in women’s health and enhance health and well-being through community building for health, interdisciplinary research (health promotion and determinants research), advocacy, and leadership development.